About Our Stainless Steel Screws

-Double countersunk to reduce the likelihood of head shear and assists with countersinking patented lubrication to enhance the screw insertion and provides greater resistance to corrosion 40-degree deep single thread to provide secure fixing with high pull out resistance.
-Surface hardened to prevent torque shearing.
+Double countersunk to reduce the likelihood of head shear and assists with countersinking patented lubrication to enhance the screw insertion and provides greater resistance to corrosion 40-degree deep single thread to provide secure fixing with high pull-out resistance.
+The surface hardened to prevent torque shearing.
 Performs efficiently in softwood, hardwood, chipboard, MDF, plastic and thin sheet material A2 grade stainless steel, ideal for highly corrosive environments or in timber with high acid content.

-Stainless steel lasts much longer than galvanized steel, so when the longevity of the building project is of importance, using stainless steel is recommended.
+Stainless steel lasts much longer than galvanized steel, so when the longevity of the building project is important, using stainless steel is recommended.
 Stainless steel is much stronger than plain steel hot-dip galvanized.

 These screws are multipurpose and can be used in a range of materials as well as having a variety of head types available for the type of finish you are looking for.
 Suitable for use with screwdrivers, combi drills and impact drivers.
 Stainless steel screws are used in areas likely to continually be moist as they are notably known for their resistance to corrosion.